espressif/esp-faq/docs/en/software-framework/storage/other-storages.rst

 Is there a limit to the number of partitions in the partition table of ESP32?
 ---------------------------------------------------------------------------------------

-  - There are limitations, the length of the partition table is 0xC00 bytes (up to 95 partition table entries can be saved).
-Refer to the instructions on the `Partition Table <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>`_.
+  - Yes.
+The length of partition table is 0xC00 bytes (can store up to 95 partition table entries).
+Please refer to the description in `partition table <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>`_.

 ----------------